ChokunPlayZ/MakeX-2023-Mango-Sticky-Rice/README.md

 there's gonna be a branch for our code out for the skill test (as far as I know its MakeX Thailand Exclusive)

 so I ended up taking the repo private again because we got another competetion, not as big as the thai tournament,
-but we ended up getting a planned second place, our brother wins!
+but we ended up getting a planned second place!

 so it's public again